-The Stages of Labour
+The stages of labour

-There are three stages to labour:
+There are three stages of labour:

-The first stage, when the cervix gradually opens up (dilates)
+The first stage - when the cervix gradually opens up (dilates)

 - The cervix needs to open about 10cm for a baby to pass through.
 This is called ‘fully dilated’.
 Contractions at the start of labour help to soften the cervix so that it gradually opens.

 - At night, try to get comfortable and relaxed.
 If you can, try to sleep.
 A warm bath or shower may help you to relax.
 During the day, keep upright and gently active.
 This helps the baby to move down into the pelvis and helps the cervix to dilate.